ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 }
 ```

-Add this recipe to`forlinx-image-packages.inc`, the path is`OK-yocto-source/meta-forlinx-rk/recipes-core/images`:
+Add this recipe to `forlinx-image-packages.inc`, the path is `OK-yocto-source/sources/meta-forlinx-rk/recipes-core/images`:

 ```plain
 # Forlinx test demos.